 17See Büthe and Milner (2009) and Elkins, Guzman and Simmons (2006).

-to government reputation as illustrated by Allee and Peinhart’s analysis of the impact of investor-state disputes.18 Similarly, in his study of the interwar period, Tomz finds that “lemons” who signal a low regard for foreign commitments lost access to international credit markets.19 Thus not only are potential reputational costs assumed to cause compliance with international commitments; real reputational damage is the expected consequence of defection from those commitments.
-Logically the latter is the key causal issue.
-If compliance failures do not affect reputation, then reputational concerns are unlikely to yield much in the way of compliance.
+to government reputation as illustrated by Tomz’s study of the interwar period, which finds that “lemons” who signal a low regard for foreign commitments lose access to international credit markets.19 Thus not only are potential reputational costs assumed to cause compliance with international commitments; reputational damage is the expected consequence of defection from those commitments. .

-Our central point of theoretical departure is the established literature on investment treaties, which creates the expectation that allegations of a government’s failure to com- ply with its commitments generate reputational costs, regardless of the findings of arbitral tribunals.
+Prior research focused specifically on investment treaties draws on the same logic to argue that the registration of investor claims against states at an international arbitral tribunal in response to alleged violations of treaty commitments generates reputational costs, regardless of the findings of international arbitral tribunals.
 According to Schwenzer and Hachem, for example, “the reputation of a State may be damaged by wrongfully initiated investment treaty arbitration against the State.
 Such harm to reputation may have quite severe financial consequences for the entire economy of the State concerned.”
 20 Similarly, in their research on the ICSID, Allee and Peinhardt claim that, “The filing of a case before ICSID immediately brands the respondent country as an actor that is hostile to investors” 21 and leads to “substantial losses in FDI.”
 22 A recent anal- ysis of investment arbitration, likewise argues that “when an investor commences an ICSID arbitration against a respondent state and the investor ultimately loses, the state may have a credible argument that its ‘investment reputation’ has been unfairly tarnished.”
 23 State actors share this view as evidenced by Turkey’s request in Europe Cement & Trade S.A. v.
 Turkey for “an award of monetary compensation for the moral damage it has suffered to its reputation and international standing through the bringing of a claim that is baseless and founded on fabricated documents.”
 24